mahtaao/TCL/README.md

 # Time-Contrastive Learning (TCL)

-To run EEg-TCL, please use the PyTorch scripts in 'tcl_py' folder.
+To run EEg-TCL, please use the PyTorch scripts in 'tcl_pytorch' folder.

 Python (tensorflow) code to perform the simulation in the paper